changkun/modern-cpp-tutorial/book/en-us/09-others.md

 void no_throw() noexcept;   // Cannot throw any exception
 ```

-If a function modified with `noexcept` is thrown,
+If a function marked `noexcept` performs an operation that possibly throws an exception,
-the compiler will use `std::terminate()` to
+the compiler will insert a `std::terminate()` call to the path exiting the function via an exception,
-immediately terminate the program.
+in order to make the program terminate.

 `noexcept` can also be used as an operator to manipulate an expression.
 When the expression has no exception, it returns `true`,